kohrongying/ghpagerepo/_posts/2017-04-14-new-jekyll-gems.markdown

 ---
 layout: post
-title:  "New Collections"
+title:  "New Jekyll Gems"
 date:   2017-04-14
 ---
 It has been eons since I've touched this...
 Shamefully, I am back, even though I should have been back to edit this earlier haha.
-School after internship last year was pretty busy with entre and ML, but this term was much more breathable.
+School after internship last year was pretty busy with <!-- more --> entre and ML, but this term was much more breathable.

 So upon coming back.
 Did some major changes which included:
 - Having a proper `Gemfile`